MELDProject/meld_graph/docs/FAQs.md

 ::::{tab-set}

-:::{tab-item} **💻 Native Installation**
+:::{tab-item} Native
 :sync: Native

-Your will need to update your environment with the new code.
+**💻 Native Installation Users:** Your will need to update your environment with the new code.

 1. Activate your conda environment
 ```